sidorof/flask-restful-dbbase/README.md

 The design of Flask-RESTful-DBBase creates Flask-RESTful style Resources, but are derived directly from the SQLAlchemy model classes.

-# This version is not yet usable.
-More testing and coding is continuing.
+## This version is not yet usable.
+More testing and coding continues.